United Nations Security Council Resolution 1325: Gender essentialism

 Some feminists criticize Resolution 1325 for relying on essentialist portrayals of women, rendering women as perpetual victims, and ignoring women's agency to bring about both violence and peace.
-For example, reports of violence against civilians tend to emphasize that "women and children" as victims to illustrate the brutal nature of violence.
+For example, reports of violence against civilians tend to emphasize "women and children" as victims to illustrate the brutal nature of violence.
 Conversely, this framing also implies that men are not victims, despite male victims of sexual violence or the gender-based violence of killing men because they are men.

 Gender essentialism also assumes that women are innately peaceful, usually due to their experience as mothers, which is one of the main reasons that people use to argue for including women in peace processes.
 Another frequently cited gender essentialist argument is that women are natural coalition builders and are more likely to work with members of other groups.
 Resolution 1325 incorporates these assumptions and they are frequently cited in the Secretary-General Reports, advocacy movements, and National Action Plans.
 The result is that women often feel the need to conform to certain stereotypes and that women who do not fit these ideals are marginalized in politics and policy.